 But, as an RV’er, the whole idea is to explore the land of the free.
 So, you’re free to explore many awesome destinations across many states.

-The following are a bigger list of the most preferred states:
+The following is a bigger list of the most preferred states:

 - Washington State